Effective May 25, 2018, the European Union GDPR (General Data Protection Regulation) goes into effect!! Are you ready?

 Secondly, every database is geo-replicated to a secondary datacenter at least 500 miles away from the primary datacenter (but still within the EU).
 With geo-replicated databases, this means that we always maintain six copies of your data at all times!

 Third, we have implemented a new feature in myStratus 2018 called Automatic Disaster Recovery (ADR).
 In the event of a major disaster which causes a full datacenter outage, our systems will automatically discover that your database is no longer reachable by your business.
 In that unlikely event, the system will automatically reconnect your business to the secondary datacenter within 20-60 seconds.
-Night or day, rest assured you’ll have access to your data!

 If you utilize email marketing in your business, GDPR requires that you get explicit permission from your clients before you send them marketing emails.
 This permission is best obtained through an “Opt-In” process where a client has the ability to click a checkbox stating that you have their permission to send them marketing emails.